 Getzendaner Park – 400 South Grand Avenue

 Located along the banks of Waxahachie Creek, this 33-acre park provides areas for picnicking, exercising and playing.
 The park also serves as an entrance to our trail system.
-The numerous shade trees and historic Chautauqua Auditorium make this a must see place for residents and visitors alike.
+The numerous shade trees and historic Chautauqua Auditorium make this a must-see place for residents and visitors alike.
 This park offers three playgrounds, two restrooms and three pavilions.

-Nestled between the fine homes of the neighborhood and bordered by Little Creek, Chapman Parks 13 acres provide a mile long walking path with a connection to Little Creek Trail, a spaceship themed playground and several picnic areas.
-Footbridges, shade trees and a view of WISD’s Ninth Grade Academy enhance the park experience.
+Nestled between the fine homes of the neighborhood and bordered by Little Creek, Chapman Park’s 13 acres provides a mile-long walking path with a connection to Little Creek Trail, a spaceship themed playground and several picnic areas.

-Named for one of Waxahachie’s leading citizens this plaza is just north of downtown between College and Jackson Streets.
-It has beautiful brick paving and shaded picnic tables and a new splash pad.
+This splash pad plaza is just north of downtown between College and Jackson Streets.
+It has beautiful brick paving, shaded picnic tables and a new splash pad.
 A wonderful view of Rogers Spring Branch Creek is possible from the connecting footbridge.

 Waxahachie Rodeo Complex - 701 Howard Road

-Just a few blocks from historic Downtown Waxahachie, our updated facilties offer everthing you need to make your arena event a success.
-Facilities include four buck-out chutes, one squeeze chute, air-conditioned announcers stand with sound, air-conditioned ticket booth, concession stand, two restroom faciltities, and seating for 500.
+Just a few blocks from historic Downtown Waxahachie, our updated facilities offer everything you need to make your arena event a success.
+Facilities include four buck-out chutes, one squeeze chute, air-conditioned announcers stand with sound, air-conditioned ticket booth, concession stand, two restroom facilities and seating for 500.
 Visitors will enjoy close access to the Waxahachie Creek Hike and Bike Trail.

 A short drive just north of Main St. you will find Lee Penn Park.
-It is a full service park that includes an updated playground, shaded picnic areas, athletic fields and a public pool.
+It is a full service park that includes an updated playground, covered basketball court, shaded picnic areas, lighted athletic fields and a public pool.
 The football field is available to rent per City Ordinance Sec.
 22-37.
 This three-acre park continues to be the destination for fun and fair play in our community.

-Found at the end of Cumberland Road this park provides the neighborhood with a playground, a picnic shelter, a pond and access to Mustang creek as well as Brown-Singleton Park.
+Found at the end of Cumberland Road, this nine-acre park provides the neighborhood with a playground, a picnic shelter, a pond and access to Mustang creek as well as Brown-Singleton Park.

 Ninety acres of beautifully maintained Bermuda grass and state of the art amenities comprise our Sports Complex.
 Venues for soccer, softball, baseball and football are available for the youth and adults of our area to enjoy.
-The complex, which is located along highway 287, also plays host to numerous local, area and state tournaments for a number of different sports.
-Everyone is encouraged to participate and to come out and cheer on his or her favorite teams.
+The complex, which is located along Highway 287, also plays host to numerous local, area and state tournaments for a number of different sports.

-A small neighborhood park, which provides beauty and open space to the surrounding homes.
+A small neighborhood park, which provides beauty, open space and a new playground to the surrounding homes.